Chapter 4: Construction Details, Section 26: Aggregate Bases

 Include the following steps in the preliminary review and inspections:

-- Obtain the contractor’s quality control plan, which details the methods the contractor will use to ensure quality of work and conformance with the Standard Specifications
+- Obtain the contractor’s quality control plan, which details the methods the contractor will use to assure quality of work and conformance with the Standard Specifications

 - Test potential sources of aggregate base when the contractor requests such testing in writing.
 Deduct applicable Caltrans costs for sampling and testing from contract payments as required under Section 6-1.03, “Local Materials,” of the Standard Specifications.

 - Review compaction tests of the subgrade that is to receive aggregate base.
 Examine the subgrade to assure that it has not deteriorated since it was tested and that it is still firm and stable.
 Give special attention to isolated areas where pumping occurs.

 - Measure the subgrade grading plane for compliance with elevation tolerance requirements for the material involved.
 When measuring for compliance, spot-check the staked locations and areas between stations where stakes are set.
 Determine the extent of this measurement based on factors such as the nature of material, the efficiency of the contractor’s operation, and the accuracy of the grading operation, as indicated during the early stages of checking.
 The subgrade tolerances can be found in the specification for the subgrade material.
 The grade will be established from markings on the final grade stakes that Caltrans Surveys set.
 Refer to the Staking Information Booklet for information on Caltrans-furnished construction surveys.

 - When subgrade is cohesionless soil and you decide that the subgrade is unstable for placing aggregate base on the roadbed in layers or windrows, you may give the contractor written permission to dump aggregate base in piles and spread ahead.

 - Determine whether the contractor has complied with all requirements related to the use of local materials.
 Refer to Section 5-1.20B(4), “Contractor-Property Owner Agreement,” of the Standard Specifications.